clojurebridge-oresund/curriculum/outline/intro.md

 false
 ```

-## Assigning names to values
+## Assigning names to data

-If we had to type the same values over and over, it would be very hard to write a program.
-What we need are names for values, so we can refer to them in a way we can remember.
+If we had to type the same data over and over, it would be very hard to write a program.
+What we need are names for data, so we can refer to them in a way we can remember.
 We do that using `def`.
 Type the following into your instarepl:

 ```clj
 (def mangoes 3)